addlive/addlive-ios-sdk-tutorials/README.md

 For more details please refer to AddLive home page: http://www.addlive.com.

+Please note that tutorials require at least version v3.0.0.27 of the AddLive SDK.
+This is due to the migration from libstdc++ and gnu runtime to libc++ and -std=c++11 runtime.

 ## Tutorial 1 - platform init

 This tutorial covers platform initialization and calling service methods.